DaveyJH/ci-portfolio-one-v2/README.md

 <!-- location for ease of use when working. relocate at the end of the project -->
 ## Bug List
 <!-- - WHEN HOVERING ALONG THE SAME HORIZONTAL AS THE PDF ICON AND WITHIN THE WIDTH OF THE RUBIKS IMAGE, THE TAG-LINE TEXT IS CHANGING.
 THIS GIVES A BAD UX AND NEEDS RECTIFYING *relative position of icon holder* -->
+- Dark mode scroll prompt backrgound-color to be removed
+- Scroll prompt hover border to be removed
+- Appearance is wrong small tablets when landscape.
+Do I need to re-work the layout for some devices?
 ## To Do List
 - **Should @keyframes be in main css, not in media query?**
 - ***Desktop and tablet checks and changes***